leticiaeli/thesis/README.md

 # thesis

-This repository's about my scripts that I used in my thesis reshearch.
+This repository's about my scripts that I'm using in my thesis reshearch.